Velaha/Scala/week_2/07_ADT/README.md

 ## Summary

-In this exercise, we saw that the type system (throught ADT) help us to produce safe code.
+In this exercise, we saw that the type system (throught ADT) helps us to produce safer code.

 # End of week 2